The Database That Interviews Your Application (Then Optimises Itself)

 fingerprint = self.fingerprint_workload()

-if fingerprint:
+if fingerprint and 'archetype' in fingerprint:

 else: